google/dv360-duplicator/README.md

 **(!)
 Prerequisite**: In order to use this solution you need a **Google Cloud Project** with **enabled DV360 API**.

+## Benefits

+* Bulk duplicate campaigns and line items
+* Customize targeting, dates, and budgets in one Sheet
+* Workaround API limitations for YouTube ad replication

 ## Intro